Fellowship CAI – Clinical and SOE Examinations

 Check if you are eligible to sit exam.

 You must be a registered medical practitioner with a primary medical qualification acceptable to the Irish Medical Council, and have been employed as an anaesthetist for 36 months, prior to exam date.
+If you are on the Irish National Anaesthesia Training Programme you must completed 36 months within the training programme.
+A trainee who has completed 24 months on the training scheme may have 12 months’ consecutive pre-scheme clinical anaesthesiology experience accredited towards their Final exam, as long as it took place post-internship and in hospital approved by the College.
 Please read the full Examinations Regulations (pdf).

 Prepare for Examination